senzing-garage/knowledge-base/proposals/aws-metering/README.md

 ## Holes in the architecture

-1. A customer could copy the "unlimited, two-day license from one system to another.
+1. A customer could copy the "unlimited, two-day license" from one system to another.